Managing Local Roads Effectively: A 3-Part Series

 Module 2: Tools That Advance Asset Management

-The second module discusses data collection and asset management software tools that increase efficiency and improve reliability.
+The second module discusses data collection, the importance of data quality, management system software, and presenting data effectively.
 Using a simple road network as an example, the lesson demonstrates how to get the most bang for the buck from available funding.
 The material then introduces the types of data agencies have to drive decision-making and how it is used.
 The training includes simple and sophisticated data collection methods and analysis tools to emphasize that a TAM approach is customizable to the agency’s current business practices and resources.

 The third module explores additional steps that an agency can take to get the most out of its TAM program.
 This lesson introduces the concept of risk and how to use risk to prioritize where the agency spends its money.
 It also explains how agencies can apply the principles discussed in the training to bridges, drainage systems, and other road and street assets.
 The training closes with a discussion about how competing priorities (such as safety, social equity, and mobility) can be considered in a TAM program.